matthewmerks/100-Days-of-Code/README.md

 - Returned coordinates of end position on grid based on movement of parade (north, east, south, west)

 - It's time to throw a town festival. 🥳 With just a week of challenges remaining in the @lighthouse_labs 21-Day Coding Challenge, this town party will be one to remember! #21DCC http://bit.ly/21DCC-Day-15

+---

+### Day 8 - 2019 11 16

+#### Lighthouse Labs 21-day Coding Challenge

+**Completed Day 16**

+- Found complimentary colours and returned in ascending order

+- No town festival is complete without some banners and flags. 🚩 I created my own designs for the #Codeville festival in the latest @lighthouse_labs 21-Day Coding Challenge and they're ready to fly in the wind! #21DCC http://bit.ly/21DCC-Day-16